All About Adult Brain Tumors

 Whenever possible, surgical resection is recommended for the majority of brain tumors.
 It is rare that a primary brain tumor can be cured without a surgical resection.
 However, the location of the brain tumor will dictate whether or not surgery is an option, and to what extent surgery can be performed safely.
 Some tumors are seated in places in the brain that are just too dangerous to operate on, and surgery cannot be employed.
 The risks to the patient from surgery depend on the location and size of the tumor.
 Talk to your neurosurgeon about the specific risks of your planned surgery.

-There are many different chemotherapy drugs used for brain tumors, and your medical oncologist can explain why he or she recommends one particular regimen over another in your case.
+Other chemotherapy medications used for brain tumors include carmustine (BCNU), carboplatin, CCNU and bevacizumab.
+Your medical oncologist can explain why he or she recommends one particular regimen over another in your case.
+In addition, other chemotherapy medications may be used in clinical trials.

 Radiation therapy uses high energy rays (similar to x-rays) to kill cancer cells.
-Radiation for brain tumors comes from an external source (called external beam radiation therapy), and it requires patients to come 5 days a week for approximately 6 weeks to a radiation therapy treatment center.
+Radiation for brain tumors comes from an external source (called external beam radiation therapy), and it requires patients to come 5 days a week, for approximately 6 weeks to a radiation therapy treatment center.
 The treatment takes just a few minutes, and it is painless.
 External beam radiation therapy is often employed for brain tumors, either as a primary treatment for unresectable tumors or after surgical resection.
 Typically, the technique of external beam radiation is via Intensity Modulated Radiation Therapy (IMRT).
-When treating brain tumors close to critical structures within the brain which are more sensitive to radiation damage, such as the nerves of the eyes or the brainstem, IMRT can be used to limit the dose to these structures.
+When treating brain tumors close to critical structures within the brain that are more sensitive to radiation damage, such as the nerves of the eyes or the brainstem, IMRT can be used to limit the dose of radiation received by these important structures.
 IMRT is not beneficial in every case and your physician can discuss this treatment option with you further.

 Radiation therapy can also be given to a very focused area of the brain using a technique called stereotactic radiosurgery.
 Stereotactic radiosurgery requires a patient to have a head frame attached, so that a precise map can be made of the patient's head.
 Radiation is then focused from a variety of different angles to deliver a large radiation dose to the tumor or tumor bed.
 This can be performed using the same machine that delivers external beam radiation or by a special machine called a gamma knife.